adamboroch/ServiceNowPlugin/README.md

 This is a CyberArk CPM API-based plugin for managing ServiceNow account passwords using **Change / Reconcile / Verify** operations.

 ---
+## Permissions Note

+- **Verify / Change:** Any user can perform these operations on their **own account** via the API.
+- **Reconcile:** Requires a **Reconcile account** with sufficient privileges (typically an admin account) to reset other users’ passwords.
+  - Using a non-admin or insufficiently privileged account for Reconcile will cause the plugin to fail with:

+    ```
+    Execution error.
+Authentication failed: invalid reconcile username, password, token OR insufficient permissions.
+Check logs for details.
+    ```
+    **Error code:** 1004

+---
 ## Prerequisites

 - **.NET Framework:** 4.8 (`net48`)